Orot Rabin

 Orot Rabin (אורות רבין, lit.
 Rabin Lights) is a power station located on the Mediterranean coast in Hadera, Israel which is owned and operated by the Israel Electric Corporation (IEC).
-As of 2022 it is Israel’s largest power station and contains six thermal generation units capable of producing a total of 2.59GW of electricity using coal as the primary fuel.
+As of 2022 it is Israel’s largest power station and contains six thermal generation units capable of producing a total of 2.59 GW of electricity using coal as the primary fuel.
 In addition, under construction at the site are two single-shaft natural gas-powered combined-cycle units capable of generating 630 MW each.
 The older, unmodernised four of its total six coal-fuelled units will be closed by mid-2022 in order to eliminate this major source of air pollution in the country.

 History

 Construction of the station began in 1973 and block 1 (steam boiler, turbine and generator units 1-4) began operating in stages between 1981 and 1984.
 A second generation block (boiler, turbine and generator units 5-6) came online in 1996.
 A coal port is attached directly to the station which supplies all its coal consumption needs.
 Its total generating capacity is 2,590 MW of electricity using the six power generating units (composed of two large units and four smaller units) located at the site.
 The plant's overall design can accommodate two additional large generation units which could be built at a future date.